 - We have reserved rooms and apartments for quarantining and self-isolation.

 - Masks and social distancing are required in Indoor common spaces.
 Outdoor common spaces do not require masks if you are fully Vaccinated.

 - We have instituted self-isolation protocols for COVID cases.
 When a student tests positive for COVID-19, they are relocated to a separate apartment to self-isolate while they recover.
 Our staff coordinates food, supplies, and medical attention.
 The affected house also enters tailored quarantine protocols and works closely with our Emergency Response Team and UC Berkeley/City health officials to minimize risk to others and determine when it is safe to lift the quarantine.

 - All BSC members are encouraged to get regularly tested for COVID-19.

-- Learn that you’ve been exposed to someone who tested positive for COVID-19 or Test positive for COVID-19
+- You learn that you’ve been exposed to someone who tested positive for COVID-19 while you are unvaccinated (recommendation if vaccinated below)

 - Isolate in your room until further notice.

 - Contact your healthcare provider or health insurance carrier, if you have one.